BHSc Physiotherapy MPNZ NZRP

 Chris has a clinical interest in the treatment of shoulder disorders and back pain.
 He is a research based practitioner and applies the latest research in all aspects of physiotherapy.
 Chris is sincerely empathetic, a great listener, and has an eagerness to help.
 His treatments are based firstly around assessment and diagnosis, followed by education, hands on therapy, and strength rehabilitation.

 Outside of the clinic, Chris was previously a competitive swimmer, with reaching podium finishes in several of the countries ocean swims.
 He has competed in sprint, olympic and ironman distance triathlons.
 He has also had one amateur kickboxing fight and one amateur boxing fight.
 He likes to give everything a go and live life to it's fullest.
 He was even once a free-diving double for a famous actor!
-For now, he keeps active hiking, mountain biking, swimming, surfing, free-diving and has his sights set on completing his first ever Coast to Coast NZ.
+For now, he keeps active hiking, mountain biking, swimming, surfing and free-diving.

 How Can Physiotherapy Help?